Threat from eastern border related to IHK: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa has said the armed forces are alive to the threat from the eastern border linked to the ongoing situation in Indian Held Kashmir (IHK) and fully prepared to thwart any misadventure or aggression.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa has said that the armed forces are alive to threat from eastern border linked to ongoing situation in Indian Held Kashmir (IHK) and fully prepared to thwart any misadventure or aggression.

+“We are alive to threat from eastern border linked to ongoing situation in IHK and fully prepared to thwart any misadventure or aggression,” the ISPR said while quoting the COAS.

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa has said the armed forces are alive to the threat from the eastern border linked to the ongoing situation in Indian Held Kashmir (IHK) and fully prepared to thwart any misadventure or aggression.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa has said that the armed forces are alive to threat from eastern border linked to ongoing situation in Indian Held Kashmir (IHK) and fully prepared to thwart any misadventure or aggression.